Sarah Landon and the Paranormal Hour: Reception

 Sarah Landon and the Paranormal Hour was widely panned by critics.
 On Rotten Tomatoes, the film has an approval rating of 0% based on 12 reviews, with an average rating of 2.9/10.
 Criticisms were directed towards the acting, dialogue and cinematography, with John Anderson of Variety writing that the film is "beset by bad lighting, limited visual imagination and acting so wooden it might have termites."
 Andy Webster of The New York Times stated that "the film is sunk by a pervasive stasis, the byproduct not of mood but of the filmmakers' amateurish abilities.
 If there's one thing Nick and Disney know, it's that youthful entertainment needs to keep moving."
 Ty Burr of The Boston Globe was also critical, writing "the ear-numbing dialogue explains (and explains) rather than dramatizes, though, and the performances are earnest and flat".

 The protagonist Sarah Landon was also criticized, with Jim Ridley of LA Weekly stating that "Do-nothing Sarah may be the dullest, most featureless and inactive protagonist in recent movies -- great news for those Scooby-Doo die-hards who never got enough Freddy."

-Sequel
+Cancelled sequel

 Although the director signed up for a sequel, and the movie was billed as 'the first in a series of Sarah Landon mysteries', there have been no plans for a sequel due to the poor box office performance of the first film.